-As the head of a labor-union, you are invited to a 4 course banquet dinner, complete with live music, at the South Philly’s renowned Popi’s Italian Ristorante.
+As the head of a labor-union, you are invited to a 4 course banquet dinner, complete with live music, at renowned South Philly restaurant: Popi’s Italian Ristorante.
 While you feast, the rank-and-file reveal the unseen life of labor in America and contemplate a strike.
 How will you vote?
 Clifford Odets, a founding member of the Group Theater, was born in Philadelphia to Russian-Jewish immigrants and became one our city’s most inspiring artists.
 Lefty brought him international fame but was often banned in the US due to its progressive politics.
 Don’t miss this season’s most dynamic production of event-theater!

 Run time: 1hr and 30mins